-Our reservations team will be able to help you with any questions you have about fitting a travel cot in your preferred motorhome model.
+Our reservations team will be able to help you with any questions you have about fitting a travel cot in your motorhome.

 Several of our motorhomes offer twin singles (that can convert to a large double) plus a double bed for Mum and Dad.
 Or, if you’re travelling with a couple of younger children, they could each sleep in a double bed with Mum or Dad.

-The Glider 4 is particularly good for travelling with children as it has an L-shaped lounge that can fit a port-a-cot, even when the two drop-down double beds are down at night-time (effectively sleeping five people).
+Most motorhomes from The Suite category is particularly good for travelling with children as it has an L-shaped lounge that can fit a port-a-cot, even when the two drop-down double beds are down at night-time (effectively sleeping five people).
 Then during the day, when both double beds are retracted into the ceiling, you have a lounge area and the dining area at the front.